 The Contractor is encouraged to utilize the DOE National Training Center (NTC) training resources for occupational health, safety, safeguards, and security.
 NTC training is funded by DOE with no cost to the Contractor.
-NTC course offerings, information on NTC Site certification, enrollment, and contact information can be found at https://ntc.doe.gov.
+NTC course offerings, information on NTC Site certification, enrollment, and contact information can be found at Home | National Training Center - DOE.